WELCOME TO ANXIETY NZ TRUST

 Goldie Hamilton – National Manager

 Goldie joined the Trust as a helpline volunteer in 2013 and has been increasingly involved since.
-In 2016 she began managing the Anxiety Helpline which now includes 80+ volunteers and on-call support staff throughout New Zealand.
+In 2016 she began managing the Anxiety Helpline which now includes over 80 volunteers and on-call support staff throughout New Zealand.
 She has a Masters in Health Psychology and prior experience managing adolescent ambulance volunteers and as a first-aid instructor.
-Goldie enjoys training and supporting the large team of helpline volunteers and staff and is passionate about spreading awareness and increasing anxiety management skills within the community.
+Goldie enjoys training and supporting the helpline team and other professionals and community members across Aotearoa and is passionate about spreading awareness and increasing anxiety management skills within the community.